genesiscommunitysuccess/docs/docs/Operations/commands.md

      -v,--value <arg>

-\## DtaRun

-In order to support the Genesis's native scripting language "groovy" we use *DtaRun to build up the necessary classpath, instead of building it up in each script.

-DtaRun is a python script that expects a ".groovy" file as first argument (the groovy script we want to execute) and a series of arguments which should be related to the particular groovy script we are calling.
-As DtaRun is inside the scripts folder, we can execute it from any working directory and therefore it has been implemented to search for groovy files inside the same directory for convenience.

-See example below of a DtaRun call in a Linux environment.

-Script execution

-        DtaRun DictionaryBuilder.java arg1 arg2 arg3 ...
+## GenesisRun

+This is a python script wrapper for Genesis scripts.

+GenesisRun will attempt to find a script to execute within the genesis folder structure (e.g site-specific or scripts).

+There are two environment variables that can be used to configure how much RAM the scripts will use:

+* SCRIPT_MAX_HEAP
+* REMAP_MAX_HEAP

+**GenesisRun** can execute code in two different modes: Groovy script and GPAL Kotlin script. **GenesisRun** builds the necessary classpath, so you don't need to build it in each script.

+1. Groovy script: GenesisRun SetLogLevelScript.groovy
+2. GPAL Kotlin script: GenesisRun customPurger-script.kts

+There is a separate wrapper, **JvmRun** for Java main class scripts.

-\## DictionaryBuilder
+## DictionaryBuilder

-DictionaryBuilder is a groovy script which can be executed with DtaRun.
+This is a groovy script which can be executed with **GenesisRun** or **JVMRun**.

 DictionaryBuilder parses RDBMS schemas and uses this information to generate a Genesis dictionary.
-So far it supports MSSQL and Oracle databases and may be extended to support more database types if required.
-It accepts a series of arguments to establish a connection to the database (e.g. user, password, host, etc) and some specific behaviour (e.g. product name, single dictionary file or composed, etc).
+It supports MSSQL and Oracle databases.

+The script accepts a series of arguments to establish a connection to the database (e.g. user, password, host, etc) and some specific behaviour (e.g. product name, single dictionary file or composed, etc).

 \##Arguments